 Other Challenges and Threats:

-Terrorism is a huge threat, particularly for India.
-A hotbed for terrorism is operating in regions in the vicinity of Indo Pacific Example rising terrorism in the Philippines.
+Terrorism is a huge threat, particularly to India.
+A hotbed for terrorism is operating in regions in the vicinity of Indo-Pacific Example rising terrorism in the Philippines.

 Maritime security from piracy to illegal immigration, weapon smuggling and trafficking.

 Militarization of the region such as the presence of the 7th fleet of the USA, and Chinese warships in the region.